 The Qualcomm Toq occupies this awkward space in the smartwatch race.
 Like the Pebble, it uses a display similar to e-ink that sacrifices fancy animations and responsiveness for battery life, only it manages to one-up its competitor by supporting more colors than black and white.
 Unfortunately, at $349, it's even more expensive than the already ludicrously overpriced Galaxy Gear.
 Yet for people who purchased one anyway, version 1.3 introduces new features and major bug fixes that should make using the watch a more pleasant experience.
 Read More

 If you've had your eye on Qualcomm's super-special Toq smartwatch, but couldn't bring yourself to pay for one that doesn't match your Colonel Sanders-style white suit, you're in luck.
 The limited-edition white Toq is now on sale from Qualcomm's online store for the same $350 price as the sober black edition.
 You can also find it on Amazon, but it's the same price and marked as "shipping within 1 to 2 months."
-Any takers?
 Read More

 There will probably be untold heaps of smart watches announced at CES, but Qualcomm isn't just sitting on the sidelines.
 It has dropped the price of its limited-run Toq smart watch by $50, but it's a limited time offer.
 The new $299 price tag puts it right in line with the Samsung Galaxy Gear.